 Many naturists tend to forget that France

 is more than just Cap d’Agde.
 The country has it all.
-Kilometers and kilometers of nude beaches, cosy little naturist campings, large naturist villages
+Kilometers and kilometers of nude beaches, cozy little naturist campings, large naturist villages,

 or naturist B&Bs between the wine fields.
 It’s all just there.